 Drain green peppercorns.

-Pat pork tenderloin dry, and season all sides with ½ tsp. salt and a pinch of pepper.
+Pat pork tenderloin dry, and season all over with ½ tsp. salt and a pinch of pepper.

 Sear the Pork Tenderloin